OpenFLUID/openfluid/doc/contents/apdx_generators.md

 ## Floating-point variables

-*The non-scalar double generator can be used either with a single value for all, or a value for each cell of the container.
-Eg, for every time step and every unit of the given unit class, for a generator of vector of size 4 containing doubles:
+*The non-scalar double generator can be used either with a single value for all, or a value for each cell of the container If a single value is given, a parameter `varsize` is required with expected dimension (eg "[3]" for a vector or "[2,4]" for a matrix).

+An example for every time step and every unit of the given unit class, for a generator of vector of size 4 containing doubles:
-- "3" will produce as variable value \[3.0, 3.0, 3.0, 3.0\]
+- "3" with `varsize` parameter being `[4]` will produce as variable value \[3.0, 3.0, 3.0, 3.0\]
 - "[1,4,2.2,3]" will produce as variable value \[1.0, 4.0, 2.2, 3.0\]

 An option is available for the random generator, to be able to have identical or different values inside the container.